structbase/Dynamic-Shopping-Cart/README.md

 -   Product name must not be empty.
 -   Price must be a positive number.
+-   Name(poduct) can have multiple prices.
+-   Name and product the same quantity added.

 If validation failed, an alert was displayed and no item was added.